Several sets of unit tests are distributed with Logtalk. These include the tests in the

 Note that, when running the unit tests using stable Logtalk releases, failed tests usually result from bugs in the backend Prolog compilers or from their lack of compliance with official and de facto standards.
 The most common issues are non-standard exception handling and syntax errors due to parser bugs.
 These issues can only be fixed by the developers of those Prolog compilers.

 Running unit tests on Windows systems

-logtalk_tester.sh script can also be used on Windows operating-systems by installing Git for Windows, which includes a bash shell implementation.
+logtalk_tester.sh script can also be used on Windows operating-systems by installing either the Windows Subsystem for Linux (WSL) or Git for Windows, which includes a bash shell implementation.
 After installation, you can start the bash shell by selecting